- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 What Is Acne?

-Acne vulgaris is a common skin disease that results when oils, skin cells, and other debris accumulate in the hair follicle.
-Inflammation and the overgrowth of certain types of bacteria have a role in acne development.
+Acne vulgaris is a skin disorder that results when oil, dead skin cells and other debris accumulate in the hair follicle.
+Inflammation and the overgrowth of Cutibacterium acnes (formerly Propionibacterium acnes) bacteria also play a role in acne development.

-Mild acne manifests as noninflamed lesions with no or few inflamed pimples, while severe acne is characterized by inflamed cysts and nodules.
+Mild acne manifests as noninflamed lesions with no or few inflamed pimples; severe acne is characterized by inflamed cysts and nodules.

 Diagnosis

-The diagnosis of acne is relatively straightforward and laboratory tests are not necessary in most cases.
-However, some conditions can mimic acne by producing acne-like skin lesions.
+While the diagnosis of acne is relatively straightforward in most cases, some conditions can mimic acne by producing similar lesions.

-- Rosacea is a condition that causes redness and may be associated with papules or pustules on the face.
-Unlike acne, rosacea does not cause comedones.
+- Rosacea is a chronic facial skin condition that causes redness and may be accompanied by papules or pustules; unlike acne, rosacea does not cause comedones

-- Drug-induced acne can be a side effect of some medications like steroids and hormonal contraceptives.
+- Drug-induced acne can be a side effect of some medications such as steroids and hormonal contraceptives

 Types of Acne

-The two main types of acne vulgaris, inflammatory and non-inflammatory, represent the spectrum of the disease.
+The two main types of acne, inflammatory and noninflammatory, represent the spectrum of this skin disorder.
 Inflammatory acne is the more severe form.

 Microcomedones

-When sebum and keratin start to clog skin pores, microcomedones (small plugged pore) form.
-Microcomedones are considered the initial acne lesion and are typically not visible.
+When sebum and keratin (a protein that binds skin cells together) begin to clog pores, microcomedones (small clogged pores) form.
+Microcomedones are considered preliminary acne lesions and are typically not visible.

 When microcomedones enlarge, they become closed comedones or whiteheads.
 They have white centers and may have hair growing out of them.
 Since they do not contain pus or fluid, whiteheads should not be popped.

-With continued expansion, a whitehead can open up, exposing the material inside and turning it into a blackhead or open comedone.
-Oxidization of cellular debris and fats and accumulation of dead cells and the pigment melanin are responsible for the dark color of open comedones.
+With continued expansion, a whitehead can open up, exposing the material inside and changing it into a blackhead or open comedone.
+Oxidation of cellular debris and fats, and accumulation of dead cells and the pigment melanin are responsible for their dark color.

 Inflammatory acne